 The emerging group soon found space in their ranks for classically trained organist Bruce Howard, who swelled their sound and added another vocalist.
 With guitar whiz Kevin Borich picking out the leads, they had a strong rhythm section in Wilson and Neilsen with Phil Key on rhythm guitar.
 And when Samoan New Zealander Key came out of his shell, he revealed one of New Zealand’s finest R&B and soul voices.

 By February 1966, now signed to Eldred Stebbing's Zodiac label, The La De Da’s were in Stebbing's Auckland studio with producer John Hawkins, recording ‘How Is The Air Up There?’.
-The song now most readily identified with them went down in music history as a Blues Magoos cover.
-It was most likely sourced from US folk pop group The Changin’ Times, who released it as the follow-up to ‘The Pied Piper’, a version of which was on the flip of The La De Da’s’ hit single.
+The song now most readily identified with them is usually mentioned as a Blues Magoos cover.
+However, The Blues Magoos never recorded the song and was most likely sourced from US folk pop group The Changin’ Times, who released it as the follow-up to ‘The Pied Piper’, a version of which was on the flip of The La De Da’s’ hit single.
 Both songs were written by The Changin’ Times’ Artie Kornfeld and Steve Duboff.